This post is also available in: French

 From Pier 39, take a cruise on San Francisco Bay.
 There are a number of boat tour operators that take guests out.
 You can choose from sailing, catamarans, jetboats, cruise boats, and wine tasting tours.

->

-> From the water, you’ll see many famous structures, like the Ferry Building, Alcatraz, and the Golden Gate Bridge, as well as the skyscrapers of modern San Fran.
+From the water, you’ll see many famous structures, like the Ferry Building, Alcatraz, and some great views of the Golden Gate Bridge, as well as the skyscrapers of modern San Fran.

->

-> Shop til You Drop at Ghirardelli Square
+Shop til You Drop at Ghirardelli Square

 Ghirardelli Square is another highlight of Fisherman’s Wharf.
 The original Ghirardelli Chocolate Company’s factory fell into disrepair following the company’s move to its current location and was purchased by a group of locals in the 1960s.
 Today, it is a lively mix of retail shops and attractions, continually on the cutting edge of San Francisco.
 You can take a cooking class, do wine or cheese tasting, or shop at local boutiques.